ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 - The GET request is to get data, and the response should be `200 OK`.
 - The POST request is to add data, and the response should be `201 created`.

-The second endpoint is about getting filtered data from the service.
+The second endpoint is about getting data filtered from the service.
 The data is filtered by the ISO code.
-Therefore, the second service accepts the ISO code as part of the URL and responds with `200 OK` status code.
+Therefore, the second service accepts the ISO code as part of the URL and responds with the `200 OK` status code.
 In the event of an error, the relevant error is sent back to the client.

 Following is the URL for each endpoint, respectively.